ngtn0502/angular-note/README.md

 `Services` is where we centralize our code for more purposes - for reuse this code in others component

+`Services` is where we use for cross-component communication, fetching data from backend,...

 `Dependency` is what our component depend on

 `Dependency Injection` is the way `Angular` provide to us to `inject` `the instances` of `Services Class` into `our component`